Morpho-lang/morpho/morpho5/docs/functionals.md

     var la=LineIntegral(fn (x, n) n.inner(tangent()), n)

 where `n` is a vector field.
 The local interpolated value of this field is passed to your integrand function.
 More than one field can be used; they are passed as arguments to the integrand function in the order you supply them to `LineIntegrand`.

+## AreaIntegral
+[tagareaintegral]: # (areaintegral)

+The `AreaIntegral` functional computes the area integral of a function.
+You supply an integrand function that takes a position matrix as an argument.

+To compute integral(x*y) over an area element:

+    var la=AreaIntegral(fn (x) x[0]*x[1])

+You can also integrate functions that involve fields:

+    var la=AreaIntegral(fn (x, phi) phi^2, phi)

+More than one field can be used; they are passed as arguments to the integrand function in the order you supply them to `AreaIntegrand`.